-The project has the ambitious goal of mapping, in a broad and inclusive way, research on two health topics: mental health and cardiometabolic conditions (diabetes, cardiovascular diseases and obesity).
-To do so, we develop novel combinations of qualitative and quantitative data sources to provide a more encompassing and nuanced understanding of these topics.
-This includes interviewing relevant experts and broad multi-sourced bibliometric analyses.
+It aims at mapping, in a broad and inclusive way, research on two health topics: mental health and cardiometabolic conditions (diabetes, cardiovascular diseases and obesity).
+To do so, we have developed novel combinations of qualitative and quantitative data sources.
+This has included interviews to relevant experts, focus groups and bibliometric analyses.

 Mental health, cardiometabolic conditions (diabetes, cardiovascular diseases and obesity), priority setting, portfolio management, stakeholder participation